Andoshiye/Online-VS-Offline-Learning-Performance-/README.md

 This project compares student performance in online and offline learning environments to understand which method leads to better academic outcomes based on exam scores, focus level, retention, and study hours.

+To view this project in its raw form (in excel), click and download the Online Prediction file; Online_vs_offline_learning_database DONE.xlsx

 ## Tools Used

 Excel